aafrey/node-faas-happy-path/getting-started-nodejs.md

 #### Dependencies

-This article assumes installation of at least Docker 1.13.
+This article assumes installation of at least `Docker 17.05`.
 Docker provides the bare minimum necessary to build and deploy function but there is a better tool for the job!